gmazoyer/looking-glass/docs/mikrotik.md

 As security by least privilege is quite efficient, using a restricted read-only user to execute the commands is advised.

-## Configuration: User Class
+## Configuration: Read-only user

-Log in your ROS router via Terminal or SSH mode and type the following command to create a new read-only user:
+Log in your ROS router via Terminal or SSH and type the following command to create a new read-only user:

 ```